-CATEGORY VALIDITY COST € Single ticket (BIT) Valid for 100 minutes from the first validation on all the buses and trams and one metro ride 1.50 Daily ticket (BIG) Valid until midnight of the day of the first validation on all buses, trams and metro 6 Weekend ticket (BTI) Valid for 3 days from the first validation on all buses, trams and metro 16.50 Weekly ticket (CIS) Valid for 7 days starting from the first validation on all buses, trams and metro 24 Monthly ticket (Biglietto mensile) Valid for one month (Jan, Feb, etc.) on all buses, trams and metro 35+ 3 one- time fee

-You must validate all of the bus tickets in the yellow boxes when boarding the first vehicle and again after the expiration (100 minutes).
-Monthly bus passes costs €35.
-Bus tickets are sold at tabacchi stores, newsstands and many coffee bars; automatic ticket machines are positioned in Metro stations and at many bus stops; and ATAC and COTRAL ticket booths are located in many Metro stations, on the lower concourse level at Termini train station and at a few main bus terminals.
+CATEGORY CATEGORY VALIDITY Single ticket (BIT) one metro ride Daily ticket (BIG) Valid until midnight of the day of the first validation on all buses, trams and metro 6 Weekend ticket (BTI) Valid for 3 days from the first validation on all buses, trams and metro 16.50 Weekly ticket (CIS) Valid for 7 days starting from the first validation on all buses, trams and metro 24 Monthly ticket Valid for one month (Jan, Feb, etc.) on all (Biglietto mensile) buses, trams and metro 35+ 3 one- time fee stops; and ATAC and COTRAL ticket booths are located in many Metro stations, on the lower concourse level at Termini train station and at a few main bus terminals.
 There is also a possibility to buy the ticket by sending an SMS message containing the word BIT to the number 48299.
 In return you should get a message with a virtual ticket that you can show to the ticket controllers.
+You can get route maps and more information on Rome's public transportation system ATAC on the Internet at www.atac.roma.it.

+You must validate all of the bus tickets in the yellow boxes when boarding the first vehicle and again after the expiration (100 minutes).
+Monthly bus passes costs $\in$ 35.
+Bus tickets are sold at tabacchi stores, newsstands and many coffee bars; automatic ticket machines are positioned in Metro stations and at many bus